NFL combine primer: J.J. McCarthy among players who can help their stock most in Indianapolis

 Players to watch

 Jonathan Brooks (Texas), Braelon Allen (Wisconsin), Blake Corum (Michigan), Audric Estime (Notre Dame), Bucky Irving (Oregon).
-The testing numbers carry a lot of, well, weight to starting breaking up the glut of projected middle round running backs.
-Brooks is still recovering from an ACL injury, but there are plenty of other backs that can help (or hurt) themselves with a good week at Lucas Oil Stadium; the speed and agility testing for Allen, Corum and Estime can drastically alter their final landing spot in this draft.
+The testing numbers carry a lot of, well, weight when breaking up the glut of projected middle-round running backs.
+Brooks is still recovering from an ACL injury, but there are plenty of other backs that can help (or hurt) themselves with a good week at Lucas Oil Stadium.
+The speed and agility testing for Allen, Corum and Estime can drastically alter their final landing spot in this draft.
 Same with the size for Irving, a great all-around player whose small frame brings the obvious drawbacks at such a hard-hitting position.

 Wide receivers